emnharris/BureauEditing/citations/readme.md

   * oral commun.
   * written commun.
   * unpub. data
-* If your citation is in press, type "in press" in the *Year* field.
+* If your citation is **in press**, type "in press" in the *Year* field.
-* If your citation is a sponsored project, type the sponsor information in the *Comments* field.
+* If your citation is a **sponsored project**, type the sponsor information in the *Comments* field.
-* If you are citing a *Patent*, list the patent office (e.g., U.S. Patent Office) as the *Editor*.
+* If you are citing a **Patent**, list the patent office (e.g., U.S. Patent Office) as the *Editor*, and make sure the whole office is typed in just one of the name fields (e.g., First or Last), otherwise it will be abbreviated.
-* If you are citing a special kind of *Book* (e.g., field guidebook), list special information in *Comments* and it will appear after the publisher and before the page count.
+* If you are citing a **special kind of Book** (e.g., field guidebook, abstract volume), list special descriptive information in *Comments* and it will appear after the publisher and before the page count.

-If you aren't familiar with citation and reference tools in Word, [here is a helpful guide](https://support.office.com/en-us/article/add-citations-in-a-word-document-ab9322bb-a8d3-47f4-80c8-63c06779f127).